JetBrains/kotlin-native/COCOAPODS.md

  your Kotlin project.
     This step helps synchronize your Xcode project with Kotlin Pod dependencies by calling `pod install` for your `Podfile`.
 3. Add dependencies to the Pod libraries that you want to use in your project with `pod()`.
-4. For each target, specify the minimum target version for the Pod library.
+4. For each target, specify the minimum deployment target version for the Pod library.
+    > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
+    {:.note}

     <div class="sample" markdown="1" theme="idea" data-highlight-only>